 Someone Hit My Parked Car and Left a Note

-If someone hit your parked car and left a note with their contact information or their insurance company’s information, keep the note in a safe place for later.
-Before contacting the driver in question or their insurance company, you should determine the approximate cost for repairs by visiting a few auto repair shops and getting an estimate.
+If someone hit your parked car and left a note with their contact details or their insurance company’s information, it’s a good idea to keep the note in a safe place for later.
+Before contacting the at-fault driver in question or their insurance company, you should determine the approximate cost for repairs by visiting a few auto repair shops and getting an estimate.
 After determining the estimated cost of repairs you have a few options:

 - Contact the driver and ask him or her if they would be willing to pay for the damages out-of-pocket

-- Get the driver’s insurance information and try filing a claim with their insurance company
+- Get the at-fault driver’s insurance information and try filing a claim with their insurance carrier

-- If the driver’s insurance company doesn’t respond or won’t confirm liability, you can pay for the repairs out-of-pocket or file a claim with your own insurance company
+- If the driver’s insurance company doesn’t respond or won’t confirm financial responsibility, you can pay for the repairs out-of-pocket or file a claim with your own insurance company

 Contact the Police